 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the E410 Senior Seminar during the quarter in which they finish the Bachelor's degree requirements to graduate from a Bachelor's degree program.
+Students must complete the E410 Senior Seminar during the quarter in which they finish the bachelor's degree requirements to graduate from a bachelor's degree program.

-Credit totals do not include Foundation Courses.
-Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses
+Developmental Education Courses do not count toward total program credits, and are not calculated in GPA.
+Students must demonstrate mastery of the subject matter in Developmental Education Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Developmental Education Courses

-Students in the Information Technology Management, Information Security, Game and Simulation Programming, and Graphic Design programs must sit for designated, mandatory industry certifications, and official scores must be submitted as a condition of graduation.
+Students in the Information Technology Management, Information Security, and Graphic Design programs must sit for designated, mandatory industry certifications, and official scores must be submitted as a condition of graduation.
 The College will reimburse students to sit for the mandatory certification, as well as up to two additional recommended certifications per established credentialing milestones.
 Reimbursements will be made only once per certification.
 Students are responsible for paying for any additional attempts.